 NAPS: I would recommend doing 3-5 days of ‘assisted naps’ – where your baby is falling asleep in the carrier/pram or car while they learn how to sleep overnight without the swaddle.
 This can be less traumatic for them and ensures they sleep well during the day.
 Once they master the night sleeping (generally takes 1-5 nights) they will then they will start to sleep better for naps.

 Need more help transitioning your baby out of the swaddle?
-Book a Baby Sleep Consultant today and say goodbye to sleepless nights!
+Book a My NewBorn Baby Sleep Consultant today and say goodbye to sleepless nights!